pulumi/docs/pulumi-hugo/themes/default/content/product/esc.md

 diagram:
     items:
         - number: 1
-          description: Pulumi ESC enables you to define environments, which are collections of secrets and configurations.
+          description: Pulumi ESC enables you to define environments, which contain collections of secrets and configuration.
 Each environment can be composed from multiple environments.
         - number: 2
           description: Pulumi ESC supports a variety of configuration and secrets sources, and it has an extensible plugin model that allows third-party sources.
         - number: 3